vault27/Foundation/dc.md

 Microsegmentation: Private VLAN, ACI

 ## Non virtualized/legacy data centers
+- Difficult to configure VLANs on all devices
+- VLAN-ID field is 12 bits yielding a maximum of 4094 VLANs
+- MAC scalability is affected due to limits on the number of MAC addresses that can be learned per device.
+Unpredictable amounts of BUM traffic when the MAC scale limit is surpassed, further impacts resiliency
+- Due to STP, many unused links, no load balancing
+- It is difficult connect two DC and stretch Layer 2 detween them
+- Host mobility
+- Microsegmentation

 ## Naming devices
 Type(Leaf/Spine) - Number - Rack number - Pod number - DC number